 About

-Deaf and Hard of Hearing Mental Health services provide culturally and linguistically affirming counseling and therapy for children and youth who experience hearing loss, and for their families.
+Our Deaf and Hard of Hearing Mental Health team offers culturally and linguistically affirming therapy, psychological testing, and medication management for children and youth who experience hearing loss, along with for their families.
 Services are also provided to children of deaf adults (CODA).
-Services may also be provided via telehealth.
+Services may be provided in-person at office locations, schools, in-homes, or through telehealth to those living in Minnesota.
+Vona is deemed an Essential Community Provider and is certified by Minnesota's Department of Human Services under Minnesota Statutes 245i.

 Eligibility